 He suggests keeping valuable items and family heirlooms in a household safe that is either too heavy to carry or professionally mounted to a floor or beam that can’t be removed from the home.

-It’s also a good idea to keep a record of your most important possessions.
+It’s also a good idea to keep an inventory of your most important possessions.
 Photograph your keepsakes.
 Document the models and serial numbers for big-ticket electronics and guns.
 Sometimes stolen items are recovered at a later date.

 “Unless you have that information on file, though, there’s not a lot we can do to return property to its rightful owner,” explains Gruss.